jplu/BNER/README.md

     (default: 'false')
   --[no]showprefixforinfo: If False, do not prepend prefix to info messages when it's logged to stderr, --verbosity is set to INFO level, and python logging is used.
     (default: 'true')
   --stderrthreshold: log messages at this level, or more severe, to stderr in addition to the logfile.
 Possible values are 'debug', 'info', 'warning', 'error', and 'fatal'.
+Obsoletes
-Obsoletes --alsologtostderr.
+    --alsologtostderr.
 Using --alsologtostderr cancels the effect of this flag.
 Please also note that this flag is subject to --verbosity and requires logfile not be stderr.
     (default: 'fatal')
   -v,--verbosity: Logging verbosity level.
 Messages logged at this level or lower will be included.
 Set to 1 for debug logging.
-If the flag was not set or supplied, the value will be changed from the default of -1 (warning) to 0 (info) after flags are parsed.
+If the flag was not set or supplied, the value will be changed
+    from the default of -1 (warning) to 0 (info) after flags are parsed.
     (default: '-1')
     (an integer)

-bert.run_classifier:
-  --bert_config_file: The config json file corresponding to the pre-trained BERT model.
-This specifies the model architecture.
-  --data_dir: The input data dir.
-Should contain the .tsv files (or other data files) for the task.
-  --[no]do_eval: Whether to run eval on the dev set.
-    (default: 'false')
-  --[no]do_lower_case: Whether to lower case the input text.
-Should be True for uncased models and False for cased models.
-    (default: 'true')
-  --[no]do_predict: Whether to run the model in inference mode on the test set.
-    (default: 'false')
-  --[no]do_train: Whether to run training.
-    (default: 'false')
-  --eval_batch_size: Total batch size for eval.
+absl.testing.absltest:
+  --test_random_seed: Random seed for testing.
+Some test frameworks may change the default value of this flag between runs, so it is not appropriate for seeding probabilistic tests.
-    (default: '8')
+    (default: '301')
     (an integer)
-  --gcp_project: [Optional] Project name for the Cloud TPU-enabled project.
-If not specified, we will attempt to automatically detect the GCE project from metadata.
-  --init_checkpoint: Initial checkpoint (usually from a pre-trained BERT model).
-  --iterations_per_loop: How many steps to make in each estimator call.
-    (default: '1000')
-    (an integer)
-  --learning_rate: The initial learning rate for Adam.
-    (default: '5e-05')
-    (a number)
-  --master: [Optional] TensorFlow master URL.
-  --max_seq_length: The maximum total input sequence length after WordPiece tokenization.
-Sequences longer than this will be truncated, and sequences shorter than this will be padded.
-    (default: '128')
-    (an integer)
-  --num_tpu_cores: Only used if `use_tpu` is True.
-Total number of TPU cores to use.
-    (default: '8')
-    (an integer)
-  --num_train_epochs: Total number of training epochs to perform.
-    (default: '3.0')
-    (a number)
-  --output_dir: The output directory where the model checkpoints will be written.
-  --predict_batch_size: Total batch size for predict.
+  --test_randomize_ordering_seed: If positive, use this as a seed to randomize the execution order for test cases.
+If "random", pick a random seed to use.
+If 0 or not set, do not randomize
+    test case execution order.
+This flag also overrides the TEST_RANDOMIZE_ORDERING_SEED environment variable.
+  --test_srcdir: Root of directory tree where source files live
-    (default: '8')
+    (default: '')
-    (an integer)
-  --save_checkpoints_steps: How often to save the model checkpoint.
+  --test_tmpdir: Directory for temporary testing files
-    (default: '1000')
+    (default: '/tmp/absl_testing')
-    (an integer)
-  --task_name: The name of the task to train.
-  --tpu_name: The Cloud TPU to use for training.
-This should be either the name used when creating the Cloud TPU, or a grpc://ip.address.of.tpu:8470 url.
-  --tpu_zone: [Optional] GCE zone where the Cloud TPU is located in.
-If not specified, we will attempt to automatically detect the GCE project from metadata.
-  --train_batch_size: Total batch size for training.
+  --xml_output_file: File to store XML test results
-    (default: '32')
+    (default: '')

-    (an integer)
-  --[no]use_tpu: Whether to use TPU or GPU/CPU.
+tensorflow.python.ops.parallel_for.pfor:
+  --[no]op_conversion_fallback_to_while_loop: If true, falls back to using a while loop for ops for which a converter is not defined.
     (default: 'false')
-  --vocab_file: The vocabulary file that the BERT model was trained on.
-  --warmup_proportion: Proportion of training to perform linear learning rate warmup for.
-E.g., 0.1 = 10% of training.
-    (default: '0.1')
-    (a number)

-  tensorflow.python.platform.app:
-  -h,--[no]help: show this help
-    (default: 'false')
-  --[no]helpfull: show full help
-    (default: 'false')
-  --[no]helpshort: show this help
-    (default: 'false')

-  tensorflow_hub.resolver:
-  --tfhub_cache_dir: If set, TF-Hub will download and cache Modules into this directory.
-Otherwise it will attempt to find a network path.

 absl.flags:
   --flagfile: Insert flag definitions from the given file into the command line.
     (default: '')
   --undefok: comma-separated list of flag names that it is okay to specify on the command line even if the program does not define a flag with that name.
-IMPORTANT: flags in this list that have arguments MUST use the --flag=value format.
+IMPORTANT: flags in this list that
+    have arguments MUST use the --flag=value format.
     (default: '')
 ```